AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/streaming/http.md

 ![select-target-field](../../../../images/tutorials/create/http/select-target-field.png)

 The [!UICONTROL Map source field to target field] window appears, providing you with an interface to explore the schema of your target dataset.
-Select the target field that matches your source field, and then click **[!UICONTROL Select]** to proceed.
+Select the target field that matches your source field, and then select **[!UICONTROL Select]** to proceed.

 ![map-to-target-field](../../../../images/tutorials/create/http/map-to-target-field.png)